Windows and door replacements

 Once you have received a letter informing you that your windows and doors will be replaced, the next step is for a member of our Project Team to visit your property (or a property in a road identical to yours) where an initial measured survey will be carried out.
 The contractor will then be instructed and will arrange to visit your property to take measurements for manufacturing purposes.
 A convenient start date will then be agreed between you and the contractor.
 All our contractors’ operatives will have photographic identification with them at all times.

 There may be occasions where we are required to change the design of the windows to improve them aesthetically, improve performance or comply with current planning or building regulations.

 Our installing contractor is Potton Windows from Potton.

 - ‘A’ rated double glazed units with energy efficient glass

-- New composite front entrance door with a choice of 3 designs and 4 colours and multi-point locking system and security chain
+- new composite front entrance door with a choice of three designs and four colours and multi-point locking system and security chain

 How will the work affect me?

 There will be some inconvenience as replacing the windows and doors will involve access to all rooms at the property.
 Dust sheets will be used wherever access is required internally and the contractor will ensure the property is left clean and tidy at the end of each day.
 Please ensure you remove and safely store any breakables from the areas affected by the works.

 You do not have to be at the property during the works although this is preferable.